amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 In a loose analogy to the Chomskian hierarchy of formal grammars :cite:`chomsky1956three`, we have identified [#]_ several levels of difficulty in the implementation of the detection and correction of usage errors:

-.. [#] To our knowledge, no one has posed a hierarchy of this sort for organising the difficulty of identifying different style and usage violations.
+.. [#] To our knowledge, no one has posed a hierarchy of this sort for organizing the difficulty of identifying different style and usage violations.

 #.
 AI-hard
 #. :sc:`nlp`, beyond state-of-the-art